dataforgoodfr/offseason-proteines-resilientes/README.md

 For instance, to scrap the results of a query for `lentilles vertes`:

-    $ pr-scraper-auchan 'lentilles vertes'
+    $ pr-scraper-auchan --journey-id '9ca9e4a5-0d62-4a94-9f92-c7c88e374a7f' 'lentilles vertes'

-However, by default, when opening a product page, the price is absent from it.
+If the web scraper were not to require the `--journey-id` option, the price would be absent from the product pages.
 This is because a specific physical store needs to be selected first as prices differ across locations.

 To do so, Auchan uses a notion of "journey ID".
 When opening the website for the first time, the web application makes an HTTP GET request to `https://www.auchan.fr/journey` which returns a JSON payload similar to this
 one: